gadicc/Meteor-famono/README.md

 ### What is it?

-Well in short it's a Famo.us package system inside of the Meteor.js Package system - or is it requireJS? one could actually remove the `standard-app-packages` from the app and have a pure Famo.us app.
+Well in short it's a Famo.us package system inside of the Meteor.js Package system - or is it requireJS/commonJS or AMD? one could actually remove the `standard-app-packages` from the app and have a pure Famo.us app.

 ### Install
 ```bash